Skip to content

 The pupil may need support for learning and studying only temporarily or for a longer period.
 The need for support may vary from minor to major needs, or the pupil may need many forms of support at the same time.
 The support provided by the school depends on the scope and quality of the pupil’s difficulties.

-• Consultative special education offers flexible support for the needs identified by the school community, the child or guardians.
-The consultative special education promotes, in a preventive manner and through pedagogical means, children’s ability to cope in school and creates the necessary network cooperation to support the child, the family and the school community.
+• Team for support for learning at the city of Kokkola offers flexible support for the needs identified by the school community, the child or guardians.
+The consultative special education provided by the team promotes, in a preventive manner and through pedagogical means, children’s ability to cope in school and creates the necessary network cooperation to support the child, the family and the school community.

 • Flexible basic education is intended for pupils in grades 8–9 who underperform and have poor study motivation, as well as for pupils who are in danger of being excluded from further education and working life.